- 1

 The consultation also includes our proposed approach to manage the coexistence of wireless broadband services with radio altimeters on aircraft which operate in the 4200–4400 MHz band.
 This aspect is applicable to all allocations, including the future allocations in 3.4–4.0 GHz in remote areas and AWLs in the 3.8 GHz band.

-We will hold a tune-up at 9:30 am (AEDT) on 24 February 2023 to discuss the policies in our consultation material.
-You can RSVP to the tune-up by emailing SpectrumAllocations@acma.gov.au.
+We held a tune-up on 24 February 2023 to discuss the policies in our consultation material.
+Find out more about by emailing SpectrumAllocations@acma.gov.au.

 Keep up-to-date